CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 | 0     | +5 | Shoot                   | 3  | 90'/30m  | **2D6 + 2** **Piercing**  | / |

 ### Armor Types
+Armor reduces damage to its wearer by a flat amount.
+By how much, is specific to each armor type.
+Some armors can have special protections or effects.

 #### Light Armor
 A set of light armor that doesn't impede the wearer by much.
 Commonly represents a gambeson or thick cloth vest.